Shalabyelectronics/instructorMessages/README.md

 * [user_issue_proof]
 * [user_issue_more_details]

+##Classes used for:
+I created two main classes so far Complaint class and Profile class.
+####Complaint class:
+I create Complaint class because I need to arrange my main.py file and to handle users input easier, as it contains all questions needed to create the complaint message, and I'm updating it frequently to hold more questions to get much efficient and clear message.
+####Profile class:
+I create Profile class because I need to create one profile for each user, so I could save more time.
+The class has check profile method which check user profile from his name and if it finds the username it will ask the user to check his details to be sure about it then use it for the complaint message.
+I used Pandas library to help me handle user data.

+##Output:

 The output file will be a text file type, and it will be located in the letter_of_complaints folder.
 Also, student just can copy the message as in the end the program will read the final result.